How to Drive Demand, Create Loyal Fans, and Grow Your Business on Facebook

-Now that you know all of the types of content you can publish to Facebook, you’ll find that posting is the easy part.
-Knowing what -- and when -- to post is the real challenge of Facebook marketing.
+Now that we've covered the types of content you can publish on Facebook, you’ll find that posting is the easy part.
+Knowing what — and when — to post is the real challenge of Facebook marketing.

 To build a successful Facebook marketing strategy, you’ll first need a comprehensive understanding of your audience.
 Then we’ll dive into 1) developing the right mix of content to drive results, 2) scheduling posts into your editorial calendar, and 3) exploring Facebook’s new offerings for connecting with prospects.

-To determine your Facebook audience, take a step backwards and evaluate the buyer personas of your marketing strategy at large.
+To determine your Facebook audience, take a step backward and evaluate the buyer personas of your marketing strategy at large.

-Buyer personas are fictional, generalized representations of your ideal customer, which help you to better understand your target audience.
-No matter if you’re in marketing, sales, product, or services, you can use buyer personas to relate to your target customer and tailor your content, product, or behavior.
+Buyer personas are fictional, generalized representations of your ideal customer that help you to better understand your (real) target audience.
+No matter if you’re in marketing, sales, product development, or services, you can use buyer personas tailor your content, product, or behavior to better relate to your target customer.

 The same goes for Facebook.
 By understanding the challenges and goals of your persona, you can determine which content would be best to post and tweak the positioning accordingly.

-To build your buyer persona, interview a diverse mix of customers, prospects, and referrals to gauge their background knowledge of your industry, their biggest challenges, their ultimate goals, and what resources they rely on to learn.
+To build your buyer persona, interview a diverse mix of customers, prospects, and referrals to gauge their background knowledge of your industry, their biggest challenges, their ultimate goals, and what resources they rely on to learn and develop their skills.

 Then, take a look at your competitors.
 Explore their Facebook Pages and evaluate each for a few key factors: